Ko wai au?: Who am I?

 You stayed with us here at Honda Studio here in Japan for several weeks, and during your microresidency, you have done field work in understanding various aspects of Japanese earthquake mythology, such as the Namazu catfish and the beliefs related to the Kaname-Ishi or sacred stone.
 We are aware that there is little information about that here in Tohoku.
 However, there were some spots in Miyagi and nearby prefectures that you observed and found interesting.
 Please tell us more about these experiences.

-At another shrine, I was drawn into a massive 1500-year-old tree.
-It was becoming fossilised.
-The closer I got, the more I could see that I could crawl through it like a tunnel.
-So I did.
-After crawling through, I was peeping up and over another hole in the tree to take a photo, but a long, thin piece of bamboo just snapped without force.
-At the time, I was looking for bamboo to use for making nets for my studio, so by chance I was able to get some.
+At another shrine, I was captivated by a massive 1500-year-old tree.
+It was like a tunnel that could crawl through, and so I did.
+When I leanned over to take a photo of the tree, a long, slender piece of bamboo just snapped in half without force.
+At the time, I was looking for bamboo to use for making nets for my studio, so by chance I was able to get some coincidentally.
 This experience made me feel connected to nature during my time at the keystone shrines.
-However, I didn’t spend much time talking to the local people about them specifically, though.
+I didn’t had much time to to the local people about the shrines in detail, though.

 Is there a correlation between the Kanameishi keystone and the tsunami stones?
 And I’m not sure yet if there’s a correlation between the keystones and the tsunami zone markers, which effectively remind people not to build anything beyond that point.